RiotGamesCookbooks/artifact-cookbook/README.md

       action :create
     end

-  In this case, LWRP can't 'guess' artifact filename during runtime, so we don't know the final artifactname.
+  In this case, LWRP can't guess artifact filename during runtime, so we are not able to know the final artifactname.
   Adding a symlink to the file allow to always have a static file pointing to latest downloaded version.

 ##### Using artifact_file to download a file from an S3 bucket